-The CX Pit is predominantly limestone and carbonate rock.
-A fault running between the CX and Mag Pits limits outflow from the CX Pit, creating a hydrologic sink.
-The same fault acts as a barrier between the two pits, minimizing exchange of groundwater between the two basins.
 Monitoring required by the Permit (if the pit lake is present) includes pit lake water quality analysis for various depths, downgradient wells, upgradient wells, and Granite Creek.

 Mag Pit (Current Status): A pit lake has been allowed to form in the Mag Pit.
-The elevation of the pit lake surface in April 2014 was approximately 4,663 feet above mean sea level (amsl).
-The elevation of the pit lake surface in December 2015 was approximately 4,655 feet amsl, and in October 2017 it was approximately 4,546 feet amsl.
+In Q1 of 2025, the Mag Pit surface elevation is approximately 4,633 feet amsl.
+Water level trends in the lake have been consistent with those in the basin-fill alluvial groundwater system immediately to the east of the pit with data supporting the Mag Pit Lake level is consistently lower than the alluvial groundwater levels to the east.
+The observed conditions confirm the Mag Pit lake is a net hydrologic sink.

 Approximately 1.5 million cubic yards of inert alluvial material were placed in the northern end of the pit in 1998/1999 to buttress unstable walls, isolate geochemically reactive rock, and provide a source of additional alkalinity for the lake.
-The pit was rapid-filled, between February and August 2000, at the rate of 500 to 900 gpm, to a depth of approximately 150 feet covering the areas of potential acid generation.
-Subsurface slumping has resulted in approximately 20 feet of material filling the pit bottom; therefore, the lake is now approximately 130 feet deep.
+The pit was rapid filled, between February and August 2000, at the rate of 500 to 900 gpm, to a depth of approximately 150 feet covering the areas of potential acid generation.
+Subsurface slumping has resulted in approximately 20 feet of material filling the pit bottom; therefore, the lake is now approximately 90 feet deep.
 The combination of alluvial cover material, rapid filling, addition of approximately 100 tons of slaked lime, and mechanical mixing, helped chemically stabilize the pit lake.
-Based on modeling conducted to date, no long-term amendment or treatment of the Mag Pit Lake is anticipated to be required.
-The Mag Pit was predicted to be a flow-through system with an estimated flow rate of 14-23 gpm.
-However, present monitoring data show the pit lake to be behaving as a marginal sink.